Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Introduction

-In this paper, instead, we propose to go further with such methods and assign resources and communication channels to multiple users given the knowledge that the system can exploit generative models ability to regenerate missing portions of the message at each receiver.
+In this paper, we propose to rethink multi-user semantic communications empowering the system with large generative models and assigning resources and communication channels to multiple users given the knowledge that the system can exploit generative models ability to regenerate missing portions of the message at each receiver.
 Therefore, under the proposed new paradigm, in the case of multi-user congestion, the channel-user assignment should not aim at receiving the largest part of information implying multiple transmissions over time.
-Rather, it should be limited to the transmission of the sufficient information required to the generative model for regenerating the missing content.
+Rather, it should be limited to transmitting the sufficient information required to the generative model for regenerating the missing content.
 More technically, we propose to express the problem of multi-user semantic communication as an inverse problem and leverage the capabilities of diffusion models to solve it \cite{Moliner2022SolvingAI, murata2023gibbsddrm, Meng2021SDEditGI}.
-An effective way of solving inverse problems such as inpainting and denoising is the null-space decomposition \cite{Schwab_2019} that has demonstrated its effectiveness in deep neural networks \cite{Wang2022GANPB, Wang2023ARS} and in diffusion models for both images \cite{Wang2022ZeroShotIR} and audio semantic communication \cite{Grassucci2023DiffusionMF}.
-Therefore, to solve the inverse problem, we formulate the diffusion model sampling algorithm according to the null-space decomposition theorem to directly and formally match the generative algorithm with the scenario of multi-user semantic communication.
+To solve the inverse problem, we formulate the diffusion model sampling algorithm according to the null-space decomposition theorem \cite{Schwab_2019} to precisely and formally match the generative algorithm with the scenario of multi-user semantic communication.
 The proposed sampling strategy can be adopted with any pretrained diffusion model, making it extremely flexible to be involved in any pre-existing generative semantic communication framework based on diffusion models.
 Following the proposed method, generative models can play a key role in reshaping semantic communication systems in multi-user scenarios towards a GenAI-based next generation of communications.